10. Important lessons from "20 questions"

 The second question maximizes your chance of eliminating 50% of the remaining possibilities whereas the first question is likely to remove only a single possibility and leave you with one fewer question.
 Hexawise-driven test design is all about trying to give you the maximum possible learning from every single test condition in every single test you execute.

-Wikipedia's 20 Questions entry provided this striking example of how using this simple strategy could have saved 50 years of work for scientists researching light:
+Wikipedia's 20 Questions entry provided the following, striking example of how using this simple strategy could have saved 50 years of work for scientists researching light:

 "In 1901 Charles Sanders Peirce discussed the potential of Twenty Questions to single one subject out from among 220 and, pointing to skillful caution, said,